TestardR/Gatsby-GraphQL-Blog_App/src/pages/36-post-thirtySix/index.md

 summary: 'We take a look at what is known as hoisting'
 ---

 This article was done using my notes from Kyles Simpson, 2014, Scope and Closures.
-It is a part of a very well written serie on Javascript that everyone developer should take a look at.
+It is a part of a very well written serie on Javascript that every developer should take a look at.

 ## Hoisting ?